AT&T doubles military hiring commitment in White House Ceremony

 Today I’m in my dream job.
 My title is Talent Attraction Manager, which simply means I help the company find great people.
 Even better, I get to focus exclusively on veterans and their families.

 Following 4 rewarding years in the Marine Corps, it was time to come home.
 Transitioning from military to civilian life was exciting, but also scary.
 In the military, most things are decided for you: your clothes, your hair, even your address.
-That, coupled with the incredible sense of family all soldiers, sailors, airmen, Marines and coastguard members develop, makes the exit daunting.
+That, coupled with the incredible sense of family all soldiers, sailors, airmen, Marines

 But vets persevere, so I quickly began my job search, and zeroed in on AT&T – a company steeped in tradition, yet leading the revolution in how we all connect with our world.
 I’ll never forget my first interview.
 I noticed the Marine Corps logo on the AT&T supervisor’s desk.